FD-HX/tintin/README.md

 ```
 Due to Userbot; Your WhatsApp account may be banned.
 This is an open source project, you are responsible for everything you do.
-Absolutely, J-I-H-A-D do not accept responsibility.
+Absolutely, Ajnasajnas do not accept responsibility.
 By establishing the Userbot, you are deemed to have accepted these responsibilities.
 ```